"Eye to eye" Humpback Whale (Megaptera novaeangliae), Papeete, Tahiti.

 2024-10-12_Papetee_Tahiti_PYF-259-Edit-Edit

-Pom-Pom Crab (Lybia tessellata) Pulau Wey, Indonesia.
+"Armed and Adorable" Pom-Pom Crab (Lybia tessellata) Pulau Wey, Indonesia.

 "A pom-pom crab brandishes its signature anemone 'pompoms' among coral rubble — tiny but fierce, and one of the ocean's most extraordinary examples of a symbiotic relationship.
-Those white fluffy pompoms it's holding are actually small sea anemones (Triactis producta), which it carries in its claws and waves at predators as a defence mechanism
+Those white fluffy pompoms it's holding are actually small sea anemones (Triactis producta), which it carries in its claws and waves at predators as a defence mechanism.

 In return, the anemones get scraps of food from the crab — a classic mutualistic symbiosis"